MaxProvider/VideoFetcher2026/README.md

 Each licence is tied to one machine.
 Contact us for additional keys.

 **What if yt-dlp stops working after a site update?**
 Update yt-dlp.
 On Linux: `sudo yt-dlp -U`.
-On Windows: download the latest version or use Tools → Update yt-dlp in the app.
+On Windows: use Tools → Update yt-dlp inside the app.

 **Is my payment secure?**
 All payments are processed by [Stripe](https://stripe.com), one of the world's largest payment processors.
 We never see or store card details.